Benders Subproblem Decomposition for Bilevel Problems with Convex Follower: BSOCP with Additional Upper Level Constraints on Dual Variables of Lower Level

+For this extension, the definition of bilevel-feasibility can be naturally extended as follows: \begin{definition} A leader decision $\hat x$ is called \emph{bilevel-feasible}, if it satisfies all of the following: \begin{enumerate} \item $\hat x$ is feasible to the follower (i.e., Problem \eqref{prob:bl:lower} with $x$ fixed as $\hat x$ is feasible). \item there exists an optimal response $(\hat y, \hat \psi)$ of the follower for given $\hat x$ that is feasible to the leader, i.e., $G_{xy} \hat x + G_y \hat y \ge h_y$, $G_{x\psi} \hat x + G_y \hat y \ge h_\psi$, and $(\hat y, \hat \psi) \in \mathcal F(\hat x)$, where $\mathcal F(\hat x)$ denote the set of optimal primal and dual solution pairs of the follower problem at $\hat x$. \end{enumerate} When at least one of the above is not met, we call the pair \emph{bilevel-infeasible}. \end{definition}

-Let Problem (MIP)$'$ denote the MIP reformulation of Problem \eqref{prob:bl2}.
-It is easy to see that Problem (MIP)$'$ is equivalent to Problem (MIP) to which Constraint \eqref{eq:bl2:upper:psi} added.
+Let Problem (MISOCP)$'$ denote the MISOCP reformulation of Problem \eqref{prob:bl2}.
+It is easy to see that Problem (MISOCP)$'$ is equivalent to Problem (MISOCP) to which Constraint \eqref{eq:bl2:upper:psi} added.
 Let $u_\psi$ denote the dual variable associated with Constraint \eqref{eq:bl2:upper:psi}.
-Then, the dual of Problem \eqref{prob:inner} with Constraint \eqref{eq:bl2:upper:psi} is expressed as Problem \eqref{prob:inner:dual} with additional terms $u_\psi^T (h_y - G_{x\psi} \hat x)$ on the objective and $-G_\psi^T u_\psi$ on the left-hand side of Constraint \eqref{eq:inner:dual:primal1}.
-One can easily see that Theorem \ref{theo:bender} and Corollary \ref{coro:1} extend to Problem (MIP)$'$ by replacing Problem \eqref{prob:s1} with
+Then, the dual of Problem \eqref{prob:inner} with Constraint \eqref{eq:bl2:upper:psi} (i.e., the BSP for (MISOCP)$'$) is expressed as Problem \eqref{prob:inner:dual} with additional terms $u_\psi^T (h_y - G_{x\psi} \hat x)$ on the objective and $-G_\psi^T u_\psi$ on the left-hand side of Constraint \eqref{eq:inner:dual:primal1}, which we call Problem \eqref{prob:inner:dual}$'$. \begin{theorem} The BSP for (MISOCP)$'$ can be solved by solving two more tractable problems sequentially, i.e., solve the problem